-The mayor of Paris, Bertrand Delanoe, simply added that the incidents were "a shame", but the club have condemned "a few hundred supporters who had nothing to do with football" in a strongly-worded statement published on their official website.
+The mayor of Paris, Bertrand Delanoe, simply added that the incidents were "a shame," but the club has condemned "a few hundred supporters who had nothing to do with football" in a strongly-worded statement published on its official website.

-"Paris Saint-Germain is more determined than ever to pursue its plans to build a major European club worthy of the capital, far from the actions of those who would destroy his dream."
+"Paris Saint-Germain is more determined than ever to pursue its plans to build a major European club worthy of the capital, far from the actions of those who would destroy this dream."

 As a result of the violence, the boat ride on the Seine that was originally planned has been cancelled.